santhoshBjeeffy/Vectorly_assignment/README.md

 # the overlay visible and everything else (background) white
 #
 # You can use the snipped below (in python) to get started if you like
 # Python is not required but is preferred.
-You are free to use any libraries or any language
+You are free to use any libraries or any language.